 The open water consists of the Connecticut River and shallow coves (North, South and Middle Coves).
 The river and its coves are continually changing.
 Essex’s portion of the Connecticut River supports boats as large as charter size, with the U.S. Army Corps of Engineers maintaining the channel.
 The cove depths can only accommodate small craft.
 The channel coming from the north, follows the east side of the river to Brockway Island, after which it shifts to the Essex side for a total distance of approximately 2.5 miles, north and south.

 The creation of the above-described channel by the Army Corps of Engineers modified the characteristics of the Connecticut River in Essex.
 The federally designated special anchorages and the Essex Inner Channel (the “old channel” of the Connecticut River) are now dependent upon periodic maintenance dredging to remain usable.
 Historically, the Army Corps of Engineers has accepted the obligation to perform this dredging and has done so.
+The last maintenance dredging was performed in 1973-74.

+UPDATE 2018

-The last maintenance dredging was performed (by U.S. Army Corps) in 1973-74.
-The HMC performed maintenance dredging in the area east of the entrance to North Cove Channel and the area of the anchorage east of the entrance to Middle Cove Channel in 20XX and 20XX.
-The anchorage has since shoaled from the control depths of 8 and 10 feet to a general average of 5 to 7 feet.
-The overall anchorage runs from about 10 feet to 14 feet with the southeastern corner becoming very deep - over 20 feet and the area along the western side shoaling up to less than 8 feet.
+Town of Essex dredged the area east of the entrance to North Cove Channel andthe anchorage east of the entrance to Middle Cove Channel in 20XX and 20XX..
+Overall anchorage runs from approximate 10 feet to 14 feet with the southeastern corner over 20 feet in depth and the area along the western side shoaling up to less than 8 feet.

 The North Cove area covers approximately 230 acres; Middle Cove, 30 acres; and South Cove, 135 acres.
 The coves receive tidal action and their salinity is comparable to the concentration in the main part of the River.
-The definition of South Cove is changing with the disappearance of Thatchbed Island.

 2. Fringing Estuarine Wetlands